Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Method

 \section{Method}

-In this section, we first propose a queue length based TSC method Max-QueueLegth(M-QL) based on the property of queue length.
-Next, we develop an RL-based TSC template: QL-XLight with queue length both as the state and reward.
-Finally, we design a novel RL model call AttentionLight which uses self-attention to model the phase correlation.
+In this section, we first propose a TSC method, Max-QueueLength(M-QL), based on the property of queue length.
+Next, we present a novel RL model called AttentionLight, which employs multi-head self-attention~\cite{attention} to model phase correlation and utilizes queue length both as the state and reward.